 As a result of WRC-12 an item has been placed on the agenda of WRC-15 to consider a possible extension of 600 MHz to the Earth exploration satellite service (active) currently operating in the frequency range 9 300–9 900 MHz.
 The current allocation was extended at WRC-07 from 300 MHz to 600 MHz and it is now proposed to double the bandwidth allocated.
 Aviation use of the frequency band 9 000–9 200 MHz needs to be protected.

 This page deliberately left blank.

+PROVISIONAL

+Band: 10.95–12.75 GHz

+Service: Fixed Satellite Service

+Allocation: